-If you’re looking for a quick project to practice your half rectangle triangle (HRT) blocks and use up some scraps, well I’ve got the pattern for you!
+If you’re looking for a mini quilt pattern then you’re in the right place.
+This quick mini quilt project will let you practice your half rectangle triangle (HRT) blocks and use up some scraps as well.
+Bonus!

 It was known around our house as Star Destroyers (à la Star Wars) for a while, but the kites won out in the end.